jozanza/powerglove/README.md

   // -> 42
 }();

-// Pipe a value through an series of async functions void async () => {
+// We can do the same with a series of async functions void async () => {
   const result = await powerglove.pipe(
     async (n) => {